prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 2.

-> "The man who says he can, and the man who says he can’t are both correct." -Confucius
+> "We have two lives, and the second one begins when we realize we only have one." -Confucius

-In most cases, whatever we believe, will happen.
-If we believe that we can do something & try our best for long enough, it'll happen.
+This says, once we truly realize we only have one life, our whole life changes.
+That after life will be different than previous life in which we didn't truly realize that fact.
-But if we our-self don't believe that we can do it, we will not put our best & that task will not happen.
+Almost all of our decisions impacts after we realize that our life-span is finite.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>